yoshoku/hnswlib.rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/hnswlib.rb.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/yoshoku/hnswlib.rb/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.